sbutcher/sentimasto/README.md

 ### Muted words

 Create a muted_words.txt file with terms you'd like to exclude.
-Example:
+An example has been provided containing the words:

 ```
 Trump
 Brexit
 ```

+Either remove this file or create an empty one to disable muted words.
+Otherwise check your own mastodon filters and add them to this file.

 ### Access token